 Let’s explore what the science behind menstrual cramp pain says, this product specifically and then what actual users are saying over on Amazon.

-The TENS machine, which you’ve probably seen when going for physio has been around since the 1960’s and is used to treat pain.
+The TENS machine, which you’ve probably seen when going for physio has been around since the 1960’s and is used to treat pain by electric nerve stimulation.
 The Livia is quite similar, although it emits a specific frequency which is particularly useful for menstrual cramps.

-The Livia conducted clinical trials with 163 people, and it was found to reduce period pain by 80%.
+The Livia conducted clinical trials with 163 people, and it was found to reduce menstrual cramps by 80%.

 Studies have also been done to see if regular TENS machines are effective at treating menstrual pain.
 The results showed were very positive.
-42% of people using the TENS machine reported good, or excellent pain relief.
+42% of people using the TENS machine reported good, or excellent relief from pain.
 Compare this to 3.2% of people who used the placebo (fake) TENS machine, which actually didn’t emit electrical impulses.

 Another interesting finding of this study is that people who used the TENS machine reported: